jinhucheung/jinhucheung.github.io/source/about/index.md

 ### Full Stack Engineer @ [Brilliant-Solution](http://www.brilliant-solution.com/)

-*2019.09 - Present
+*2019.09 - 2020.09* (1 year)

-As member of the development department, my main job is to maintain internal systems such as Redmine, GitLab.
-In addition, I also participated in API and E2E Testing for internal product.
+As member of the development department, my main job is to develop model operation platform.
+I upgraded and refactored the distributed job scheduling module, and separated job scheduling module from the core of model management module.
+It maked the core module easier to maintain and expand.
+In addition, I am also responsible for development of internal systems such as Redmine, GitLab, Nextcloud.
+I also participated in API and E2E Testing for internal products, uses GitLab CI, JMeter and other tools to improve the automated testing.

 ### Ruby Engineer @ [Gitee](https://gitee.com)